mozilla/fxa/packages/fxa-content-server/docs/client-metrics.md

 Screen information

 Contains:
+* clientHeight: viewport height as reported by window.documentElement.clientHeight. `none` if not supported.
+* clientWidth: viewport height as reported by window.documentElement.clientWidth. `none` if not supported.
-* width: width as reported by window.screen.width
+* devicePixelRatio: device pixel ratio as reported by window.devicePixelRatio. `none` if not supported.
-* height: height as reported by window.screen.height
+* height: screen height as reported by window.screen.height. `none` if not supported.
+* width: screen width as reported by window.screen.width. `none` if not supported.

 ### service
 Service using FxA to authenticate.
 If Sync, this will be `sync`.
 If